austinsonger/Policy-Portal/secure-software-development-and-product-security.md

   * Follows defined vulnerability management lifecycle
   * Ensures no high risk security vulnerability is in production

-Details about the \<PlaceHolder> software application architecture and security are documented on the \[product development / engineering wiki].
+Details about the `<Company Placeholder>` software application architecture and security are documented on the \[product development / engineering wiki].

 ## Policy Statements

-\<PlaceHolder> policy requires that:
+`<Company Placeholder>` policy requires that:

-(a) \<PlaceHolder> software engineering and product development is required to follow security best practices.
+(a) `<Company Placeholder>` software engineering and product development is required to follow security best practices.
 Product should be "Secure by Design" and "Secure by Default".

 (b) Quality assurance activities must be performed.
 This may include